 This coming September, I am excited about offering for the first time GMST 100, our foundation course in September, as it will introduce students to key cultural and symbolic ideas behind German-speaking culture, as well as the issues and topics central to our discipline.
 Bringing back EUS 301, whose theme for 2013 is “Playing the Game[s]: the Olympics in European and Comparative Perspective”, will allow me and guest speakers the opportunity to share with students our interest in and fascination the cultural politics of international sport.
 In January, my German Expressionism course (GMST 355) and “The Lives and Legends of Leni Riefenstahl” (Major German Filmmakers / GMST 450) will likewise explore the relationship between art, politics and morality.
 Teaching two sections each of GMST 101 and GMST 102 with a new communication-based textbook remains one of the most rewarding and challenging parts of my teaching responsibilities.

-As Undergraduate Advisor, I would be pleased to answer any student enquiries regarding the program.
+As Academic Program Coordinator, my role is to assist colleagues in maintaining a varied and effective curriculum and to promote the Certificate in Language and Cultural Proficiency (German).
+Please contact me at any time with questions, requests for advice or suggestions.
 On a personal note, I began studying abstract painting with local artist Bill Porteous in 2009 and have been part of the Wednesday Abstraction Group since then.

 Courses to be taught in 2013-2014